SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 \end{aligned}
 $$

-For such an important but 'dangerous' exercise on forecast of expected return, we will need to grid with every bit of information we have while also account for the significant uncertainty around it.
-Aligning this idea, BL takes investors' original forecast on expected returns as noisy observations (essentially a partial likelihood) and further anchors it to a robust prior with the Bayes formula.
-In such a way, a more informed estimate anchored to the neutral prior arise in the form of posterior as shown in the chart below.
+For such an important but 'dangerous' exercise on forecasting expected return, we will need to grind every bit of information we have while also account for the significant uncertainty around it.

+Aligning this idea, the Black-Litterman (BL) takes investors' original forecast on expected returns as noisy observations (essentially a partial likelihood) and further anchors it to a robust prior with the Bayes formula.
+The result is a more informed estimate that emerges as posterior, incorporating both investors' views and the neutral prior.

 **The Bayesian Framework within Black-Litterman**